juliedemuth/preschool-network-inclusion/README.md

 ## Project Overview

 This repository contains all code and visualizations used to reproduce the results presented in the thesis.
-The study examines how structural features — like transitivity, clustering, and homophily — shape peer interaction networks in inclusive preschool classrooms.
+The study examines how structural features shape peer interaction networks in inclusive preschool classrooms.